Flow List Search

 - Use the search box to enter part of a Flow label or API name.

-- Optionally apply a Status filter.
+- Optionally apply a Status or Type filter.

 - Review the filtered list and count label.